Lercher/CocoR/CocoRCore/Readme.md

 Change to this directory and then:
 * `cd src`
 * `dotnet restore` to restore packages.
-* `dotnet build` to build Coco/R itself and the sample grammars
+* `dotnet build /t:grammars` to build Coco/R itself and the sample grammars
 * `dotnet run` to run Coco/R
 * `cd ..`